 -

 When considering a wall adapter, you need to know what type of voltage your device needs: AC or DC.
 You should also look for a recommended charging current listed on the device you are powering.
-From there, decide whether you want regulated or unregulated, and linear or switching.
+From there, decide whether you want to be regulated or unregulated, and linear or switching.

 -